 - Other factors as determined by the Secretary of the Treasury or his delegate.

 The ability to receive a coronavirus-related loan distribution expired on 9/22/20.
-Prior to that time, for a participant to be eligible, their plan must have allowed loans, must have opted to make coronavirus-related loans available, and participants must meet a coronavirus-related eligibility requirement.
+Prior to that time, for a participant to be eligible, their plan must have allowed loans, must have opted to make coronavirus-related loans available, and participants must have met a coronavirus-related eligibility requirement.
 For these participants:

-- The eligible maximum loan limits have increased from $50,000 or 50% of vested account balances to $100,000 or all of the vested account balance.
-Collateralized loan limits will be lower because of the need to hold 110% collateral on those loans.
+- The eligible maximum loan limits were increased from $50,000 or 50% of vested account balances to $100,000 or all of the vested account balance.
+Collateralized loan limits were lower because of the need to hold 110% collateral on those loans.

-- Any coronavirus-related loans must be initiated between March 27 and September 14, 2020 in order for the distribution to be made by the September 22, 2020 expiration date.
+- Any coronavirus-related loans had to be initiated between March 27 and September 14, 2020 in order for the distribution to be made by the September 22, 2020 expiration date.

-- The number of loans allowed and the amount participants may borrow are not impacted by the CARES Act.
-They remain the same as what is already stated in the plan document.
+- The number of loans allowed and the amount participants may borrow were not impacted by the CARES Act.
+They remained the same as what was already stated in the plan document.

 - Any participant repaying an existing retirement plan loan as of the CARES Act effective date of March 27, 2020, through December 31, 2020, may elect to suspend payments through the end of 2020.